How much does an LLC cost in Michigan?

 How much does a DBA cost? ($25)

-A Fictitious Business Name (aka Assumed Name or DBA) is filed with the Michigan Department of Licensing and Regulatory Affairs using Form CD-541.
+A Fictitious Business Name (aka Assumed Name or DBA) is filed with the Michigan Department of Licensing and Regulatory Affairs.
 The fee is $25 to get a DBA for your LLC.
+But this is not a required Michigan LLC cost, because DBAs are optional.

 Tip: You aren’t required to get a DBA for your LLC.
 It’s optional.
 Read our article for more information: Do I need a DBA?